bhenry30/nickelodeon-quiz/README.md

 # Nickelodeon Quiz

 Nickelodeon quiz is a 5-question quiz that tests your toon knowledge.
-It allows users to save high scores and
+It allows users to save high scores and displays them on a High Scores page.

 ## Taking the Quiz